stat6250-w18/course-questions-wiki/week-03/README.md

 - Question (who7−stat6250): Would there be a situation where looking for duplicate data is not recommended?
 - Answer (who7−stat6250): There might be a scenario when duplicate data is common and by removing duplicate data you will be removing valuable data.
 - *Question* (sbagdi-stat6250): What happens if the OUT= option is set to anything other than the null value?
 Specify the statement used to sort the duplicate records.
+- *Answer* (sbagdi-stat6250): If the OUT= option is set to anything other than the null value, then duplicated data set could be formed.
+DUPOUT= option to sort the duplicate records.